ohinton/auction-tracker/README.md

 #### By Olivia Hinton | September 9, 2016

+## Known Bugs
+* In User model, I would like to use "after_create :make_volunteer" to create the user-volunteer association when someone signs up.

+I get this error:
+ActiveRecord::RecordNotSaved in Devise::RegistrationsController#create
+Failed to save the new associated volunteer.

+I've checked the database and model relationships, and the model specs are passing.
+Not sure why it won't create a volunteer after a user is created.

 ## Description

 This app helps you reach your fundraising auction procurement goals by assisting with donor record management and communicating with your volunteer committee!